Dino Meneghin: Professional career

 In total, Meneghin played in 836 games and scored 8,560 points in the Italian League championship.
 Meneghin became the second player from a European league to be drafted by an NBA team, when the Atlanta Hawks manager Marty Blake selected him with a late-round pick in the 1970 NBA draft.
 He never played in the US, however.

 In 1980 and 1983, he was elected European Player of the Year: Mr. Europa, and he also won the Euroscar European Player of the Year award in 1983.
 In December 1991, he was named the greatest European basketball player in history by Gigante del Basket, which is a Spanish basketball magazine.

 One of the greatest records of his career is his number of Finals appearances in the FIBA European Champions Cup (EuroLeague).
 He played in 10 consecutive finals with Pallacanestro Varese, winning 5; and later in 2 more consecutive finals with Olimpia Milano, winning both.
 Finally, before his playing career ended, Meneghin played in the Italian League against his son, Andrea, who was also a great international player.

 On 5 September 2003, Meneghin became the second Italian player to enter into the Basketball Hall of Fame, after Cesare Rubini, who served Olimpia Milano, both as player and coach between the 1940s and the 1970s.

 On 28 October 2019, 25 years after he last played professionally, Olimpia Milano retired the number 11 in honor of Meneghin.
 The number 11 matched the number of seasons that he had played with the Italian club.

 National team career

 With the senior Italian national basketball team, Meneghin played in 271 games, and totaled 2,847 points scored.
 With Italy, he won the bronze medal at both the 1971 FIBA EuroBasket and the 1975 FIBA EuroBasket.
 He also won the silver medal at the 1980 Summer Olympics, and the gold medal at the 1983 FIBA EuroBasket.

-Basketball executuve career
+Basketball executive career

 After he finishded his professional basketball club playing career, Meneghin became a basketball executive.
-He worked for the Italian Basketball Federation (FIP), and also for the Italian League basketball club Olimpia Milano.
+He was the president of the Italian Basketball Federation (FIP), and also worked for the Italian League basketball club Olimpia Milano.